ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

 2. There will be some players been eliminated in qualifier and Drafting phase.
 3. Regular stage have 4 rounds, used to be 3. only teams with 2-1 or 1-2 record will participate round 4.
 4. Player can't be banned in a match until he has finished a game in this match.
-5. The team pick beatmap first can't ban players in the first 2 rounds.
+5. The team that picks beatmaps first cannot ban players during the first 2 rounds.
-6. Picking beatmaps and banning players should be sent at a single message, if a team continues to be slow at banning, referees have rights to **ignore this ban**.
+6. Picking beatmaps and banning players should be sent using a single message.
+If a team continues to be slow at banning, referees have rights to **ignore the ban**.
 7. "Total matches score difference" added as a last resort for ranking in regular stage.
 8. Mappool size increased by 2 maps.
 9. For Regular stage ranking, now compare beatmap difference first, then opposite wins[^ow].